 Monroe is a medium-sized city located in the state of Michigan.
 With a population of 20,092 people and 16 constituent neighborhoods, Monroe is the 65th largest community in Michigan.

-Unlike some cities, Monroe isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monroe are a mix of both white- and blue-collar jobs.
-Overall, Monroe is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Monroe who work in office and administrative support (13.12%), sales jobs (8.84%), and healthcare (6.97%).
+Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Monroe is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Monroe who work in office and administrative support (13.64%), sales jobs (9.73%), and management occupations (6.99%).

-The per capita income in Monroe in 2010 was $22,937, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $91,748 for a family of four.
+The per capita income in Monroe in 2010 was $22,744, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $90,976 for a family of four.
 However, Monroe contains both very wealthy and poor people as well.

 The most common language spoken in Monroe is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Polish.